British Values

 Democracy

-School council (leaders are selected bi - annually by a democratic election process)
+Young Governors (leaders are selected termly by a democratic election process)

 Class opportunities to vote in a range of curriculum areas

-Class meetings linked to school council where children regularly vote for school decisions
+Class meetings linked to Young Governors where children regularly vote for school decisions

 Voting for rewards linked to our behaviour policy